 Protect your floors

 Moving day means people will be tracking whatever is on the bottom of their shoes through your entire house.
 During the winter, water, snow, and salt will be the biggest threats to your floors.
 In both your old house and your new one, lay down sheets or tarps to protect your floors from damage.
 At the very least, put something down in the room everyone will be entering.
 This will trap most of the moisture and salt coming into your home during your winter move.

 Protect items from cold

-Depending on how far you’ll be moving, some items will need to be protected from the cold.
+Depending on how far you’ll be moving this winter, some items will need to be protected from the cold.
 For example, wooden furniture or electronics could become damaged from extended exposure to the cold and should be wrapped.
 You should also think about things like house plants, which will need to travel with you in your car.

 Keep salt and shovels on hand

 If you will be moving in winter months, don’t pack up your salt and shovels just yet.
 Keep these items aside in case of snow or ice.
 On the day of your move, use them to clear any pathways you need to access the moving truck.
 Make sure to pack these items last so that you can quickly access them again at your new home if necessary.

 Give out warm beverages

 If the move is cold and miserable for you, it will be just as cold and miserable for your movers.
 Providing some hot beverages like coffee, tea, or hot chocolate will lift spirits and make the entire move more enjoyable.
 Plus, it’ll show the movers your appreciation and possibly lead to better service on their end.
 Moving in the winter is hard on everyone, so be patient with your movers and make sure they’re safe from the cold as well.